-External Commercial Borrowings and Trade Credits availed of by residents are governed by clause (d) of sub-section 3 of section 6 of the Foreign Exchange Management Act, 1999 read with Notification No. FEMA 3/ 2000-RB viz.
+External Commercial Borrowings and Trade Credits availed of by residents are governed by clause (d) of sub-section 3 of section 6 of the Foreign Exchange Management Act, 1999 read with Notification No. FEMA 3/2000-RB viz.
 Foreign Exchange Management (Borrowing or Lending in Foreign Exchange) Regulations, 2000, dated May 3, 2000, as amended from time to time.

-2. This Master Circular consolidates the existing instructions on the subject of "External Commercial Borrowings and Trade Credits" at one place.
-The list of underlying circulars / notifications, consolidated in this Master Circular, is furnished in the Appendix.
+- 2. This Master Circular consolidates the existing instructions on the subject of "External Commercial Borrowings and Trade Credits" at one place revised upto January 05, 2012.
+The list of underlying circulars / notifications, consolidated in this Master Circular, is furnished in the Appendix. - 3.

-3. This Master Circular is being issued with a sunset clause of one year.
 This circular will stand withdrawn on July 1, 2012 and be replaced by an updated Master Circular on the subject.